Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Thorium Vein (GT) Thorium, Cinnabar, Uraninite y=-50 to y=25 Basalt, Rhyolite, Dacite, Andesite (Cinnabar: Gneiss Hint) GT source for radioactive materials.
+Thorium Vein (GT) Thorium, Cinnabar, Uraninite y=-50 to y=25 Basalt, Rhyolite, Dacite, Andesite Gneiss pebble in Basalt rock (for Cinnabar component) GT source for radioactive materials.

-Redstone Vein (GT) Redstone, Ruby, Cinnabar, Thorium y=-65 to y=-10 Rhyolite, Basalt, Andesite, Dacite, Quartzite, Shale (Cinnabar: Gneiss Hint) Primary GT Redstone source, also Ruby.
+Redstone Vein (GT) Redstone, Ruby, Cinnabar, Thorium y=-65 to y=-10 Rhyolite, Basalt, Andesite, Dacite, Quartzite, Shale Gneiss pebble in Rhyolite rock (for Cinnabar component) Primary GT Redstone source, also Ruby.

-Manganese Vein (GT) Grossular, Spessartine, Pyrolusite (Manganese), Tantalite y=-30 to y=0 Phyllite, Granite, Quartzite (No specific rock hint) GT source of Manganese.
+Manganese Vein (GT) Grossular, Spessartine, Pyrolusite (Manganese), Tantalite y=-30 to y=0 Phyllite, Granite, Quartzite Slate pebble in Phyllite rock GT source of Manganese.

-Olivine Vein (GT) Bentonite, Magnetite, Olivine, Glauconite Sand y=-20 to y=10 Quartzite, Slate, Phyllite, Schist, Gneiss, Marble (No specific rock hint) GT vein with various industrial minerals.
+Olivine Vein (GT) Bentonite, Magnetite, Olivine, Glauconite Sand y=-20 to y=10 Quartzite, Slate, Phyllite, Schist, Gneiss, Marble Limestone pebble in Marble rock GT vein with various industrial minerals.

 This detailed mining guide, including the ore reference tables, should provide a strong foundation for resource acquisition in Gravitas².
 Successful mining requires patience, careful observation, strategic use of tools, and a good understanding of TFC’s geology.
 Always refer to your in-game TFC Guidebook and JEI for the most up-to-date and pack-specific information.